Fine Bubble vs. Coarse Bubble Diffusers

 Standard Oxygen Transfer Efficiency (SOTE) refers to how efficiently the dispersed oxygen combines with the water in order for the aeration process to occur.
 A high number of tiny bubbles, like those produced with fine bubble diffusers, are able to transfer more oxygen into the water column than a smaller number of larger bubbles.

-This increased oxygen transfer efficiency is the result of two factors:
+This increased oxygen transfer efficiency of aerators is the result of two factors:

 - Surface area: A mass of many small bubbles has a much larger cumulative surface area than a few larger ones.
 This increased surface area allows for a higher rate of oxygen transfer as the air and water come into contact across the surfaces of the bubbles.